MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 21. In the vertical navigational pane, in the **Pipelines** section, click **Releases** and, on the **eshoponweb-cd** pane, click the entry representing the most recent release.
 22. On the **eshoponweb-cd > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully.
-23. Switch to the Azure portal interface, navigate to the resource group **az400m04l09-RG**, in the list of resources, click the **Canary** web app, on the web app blade, click **Browse**, and verify that the web page (E-commerce website) loads successfully in a new web browser tab.
+23. Switch to the Azure portal interface, navigate to the resource group **az400m04l09-RG**, in the list of resources, click the **DevTest** web app, on the web app blade, click **Browse**, and verify that the web page (E-commerce website) loads successfully in a new web browser tab.
 24. Switch back to the Azure portal interface, this time navigating  to the resource group **az400m04l09-RG**, in the list of resources, click the **Production** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.
 25. Close the web browser tab displaying the **EShopOnWeb** web site.